 Tristan shifted uncomfortably.
 This was not a situation he had ever found himself in.
 His fellow knights had talked to him about emotional females, but he had never had to deal with any.

 He looked around then scooted closer to her.
 Hesitantly, he reached out and touched her hand.
 She turned and wrapped her arms around his neck, crying into his shirt.
 She didn't seem to notice that he still wore his wet clothes.
 He stiffened, now more uncomfortable than ever.

 Despite the fact that he was uncomfortable he didn't move, allowing her to cry.
 He didn't touch her.
 He wasn't even sure how to touch her.
 Place his hand on her back?
 Small of her back?
 Her head?
 Her shoulder?
 He had no idea.
 So he just sat there with both of his hands on the ground.

 Slowly, her sobs turned to soft whimpers as she began to relax.
 "Thank you," she whispered.

 Myrina awoke to a splitting headache.
 She let out a yawn and turned to her right then bit her lip to keep from screaming.
 Tristan slept beside her.
-She quickly rolled off of him and took stock of herself.
+She quickly rolled away from him and took stock of herself.
 Physically, she felt fine, except for the headache.
 Carefully, she got on her knees and leaned in to get a closer look at his face.

 "Tristan?
 I see yur horse.
 Git out 'ere," a voice from outside snarled.